-Cash and cash equivalents in the Consolidated Statement of Financial Position comprise cash at bank, and units held in One Cash Management Fund ('OCMF').
+Cash and cash equivalents in the Consolidated statement of financial position comprise cash at bank, and previously units held in One Cash Management Fund ('OCMF').
 They are stated at their nominal values.

-For the purposes of the Consolidated Statement of Cash Flows, cash and cash equivalents consist of cash and cash equivalents as defined above.
-Units held in the One Cash Management Fund, a fund managed by a related party of OMIFL, are redeemable on a daily basis.
+For the purposes of the Consolidated statement of cash flows, cash and cash equivalents consist of cash and cash equivalents as defined above.
+Units held in the One Cash Management Fund, a fund managed by a related party of OMIFL, were redeemable on a daily basis.